Nearula: 1954:four-year-old season

 Despite his syndication, Nearula remained in training as a four-year-old and began his third season by winning the March Stakes over ten furlongs at Newmarket on 30 April.
 The race was not particularly competitive: Nearula had only one opponent and started at odds on 1/10.
 At the same course two weeks later he took the Burwell Stakes, wis first success over one and a half miles.
 He was then sent to Epsom for the Coronation Cup over the Derby course and distance on 3 June.
 Nearula started 11/8 favourite failed to reproduce his best form and finished third behind Aureole and Chatsworth, beaten a total of ten lengths.
 He never raced again and was retired from racing at the end of the season.

 Assessment

 As noted above, Nearula was the top-rated British two-year-old of 1952 in the official Free Handicap, two pounds ahead of the fillies Bebe Grande and Neemah.
-In the same year the independent Timeform organisation awarded Nearula a rating of 132, placing him equal with the Frech colt Dragon Blanc as the season's best juvenile.
+In the same year the independent Timeform organisation awarded Nearula a rating of 132, placing him equal with the French colt Dragon Blanc as the season's best juvenile.
 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Nearula an "average" winner of the 2000 Guineas.